jaichandra/svg-textarea/README.md

 * `top-offset`: The component is adjusted to `Open Sans` Google font and works pretty well for font sizes between 10-50px.
 However depending on your `font-family` and `font-size`, you might notice some shift in text when edit mode is enabled.
 Use `top-offset` to adjust the top position.
 You can pass `+ve` or `-ve` values.
 These values are relative to the current position of textarea.
 * `left-offset`: Use `left-offset` to adjust the left position.
 You can pass `+ve` or `-ve` values.
 These values are relative to the current position of textarea.

+## Browser compatibility

+Latest versions of Chrome, Safari, Firefox and IE11+

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your element locally.